Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/TerminalApp/TerminalAppSearch/README.md

 ![Rainbow](../../../logo_rainbow.png)

-# Rainbow CSharp SDK Samples - Terminal Application - Bubble Management
+# Rainbow CSharp SDK Samples - Terminal Application - Search

-- WORK IN PROGRESS -

-This example permits to understand:
+This example permits to understand how to search contact by name.
-- How to list bubble members
-- Promote / Demote members
-- Deny / Accept contacts in the wiating room / lobby
-- Invite new members
+The result is splitted in different parts:
+	- from my network
+	- from my company
+	- from my personal directory
+	- not from my company
+	- and from other directories

 You need first to set configuration files:
 - **../TerminalAppLibrary/exeSettings.json**: see chapter [File exeSettings.json](./../../ConfigurationFiles.md#exeSettings.json) - no need here to use external dependencies.
 - **../TerminalAppLibrary/credentials.json**: see chapter [File credentials.json](./../../ConfigurationFiles.md#credentials.json).

-One loggued, the first bubble found is used to display its members.
-You can select any existing bubble

-From the members list, a right click open a context menu to manage them (if you are a moderator of the bubble)
+One loggued, a text field permits to start the search by name.

 ## How it works